 Forex Trading Blog Updates

-It was a good day for me as I was able to grab a cool +19 pips off of one trade!
+It was an awesome day for me as I was able to grab +45 pips off of one trade!
 See how it all went down in today's Cowabunga Surf Report.

 Both my GBP/USD & GBP/AUD ideas didn't work out as I hoped, so it's time to see what kind of lessons I can learn (or re-learn) from these forex trades.

 I'm serving up a forex chart pattern special for today's intraday forex charts update, with a triangle for EUR/JPY, a rectangle for EUR/CHF, and a flag for GBP/AUD.

 Risk aversion was the name of the game during today's morning London session, so the safe-havens curb-stomped the higher-yielders, especially the comdolls.
 The pound, meanwhile, was kicked lower because of a very poor manufacturing PMI reading.

 Now here's a central bank that walks the talk!
 Here's why the Reserve Bank of Australia decided to cut interest rates from 2.00% to 1.75% this time.

 Japan’s markets may be out on a holiday, but the RBA provided the opportunity for forex traders to see some volatility during the Asian session.

 The latest COT forex positioning report from the CFTC shows that the Greenback lost ground to all its forex rivals, but managed to take some ground from the yen.